Tubbz-alt/zerorm/README.md

 The most dangerous class to use is `Sql`, because it's largely intended for throwing raw strings into your statements. `$( colName )` is also unsafe in the sense that whatever `colName` is will be thrown out directly to SQL.
 However, `$$( colName )` is a bit safer because it removes double quotes and wraps the identifier (ANSI_QUOTES mode in MySQL), at the expense of requiring the case be completely correct in most cases.

+#### Improvements
+There's quite a bit of improvement we could make to this.
+`DISTINCT` isn't implemented.
+You can sort of implement it by modifying a column name and adding a space.
+Lots of other things are missing, but hopefully this structure works out good.

-### Inspirations
+#### Inspirations
 SQL-92/99 BNF Grammars : http://savage.net.au/SQL
 Korma: http://sqlkorma.com
 jOOq: http://jooq.org
 ORMLite : http://ormlite.com

-### Improvements
-There's quite a bit of improvement we could make to this.
-`DISTINCT` isn't implemented.
-You can sort of implement it by modifying a column name and adding a space.
-Lots of other things are missing, but hopefully this structure works out good.

 ### Contact
-This is my first open-sourced library, but I work on lots of other things I'm happy to share.
 Feel free to contact me:
 brianv .at. stanford.edu

 ## Not unrealistic code examples
 ```java
 public static class Animal extends Table {                   // Uses class name for table
     @Schema(name = "id")         public Column pk;           // Unchecked columns